 Hormones exert effects on your physical and mental health, and this is particularly true for sex hormones.
-Sub-optimal levels of free testosterone can negatively affect the health of men and women alike.
+Sub-optimal levels of free testosterone can negatively affect the health of men.

 Again, SHBG does not increase or decrease your total testosterone levels.
 It can only increase or reduce the amount of free, or bioavailable, testosterone in your body.
 In general, low SHBG levels mean you have less bound testosterone in your system and higher bioavailability.

 The increase in free testosterone can be beneficial … to a point.
 It can help improve your cardiovascular health, increase your muscle and bone health, and stabilize your moods.

 But if SHBG levels are too low, the excess free testosterone can potentially have adverse effects for both men and women.
 (2)

 Symptoms of excessive free testosterone include: